 Water can overshoot gutters, bulky design, hard to see clogs without removing the cover, can be more difficult to remove when you need to clean the gutter, usually the most expensive.

 DIYers tend to be the biggest fans of the foam inserts because they’re easy to install, take very little time to fit to your gutters, and get an A+ for affordability.
 They can be an effective solution temporarily, but clogged gutters aren’t usually a problem you only want to fix for a season or two.
+Foam gutter guards are effective in blocking large debris, ensuring that water can flow freely while preventing the accumulation of materials such as leaves and pinecones.

 Because foam inserts are just that – foam, they are less expensive and less durable.
 So while they’re cheap, they can’t withstand severe weather like solid covers or mesh screens.
 The nature of their design also makes them prone to holding water and seeds.
 They can get stagnant (and stinky), mold, and even encourage seedlings to grow in your gutters.
 If you aren’t vigilant, they can hold enough moisture near the roof edge to transfer it to your roof – and no one wants that.
+Additionally, there is potential for debris buildup with foam gutter guards, which can complicate maintenance and reduce their effectiveness over time.

 Pros